Trump Says U.S. Cannot Give Every Person It Wants to Deport a Trial

 Trump’s Statement on Deportation Trials

-According to Reuters.com, on April 21, 2025, President Trump stated on Truth Social that his administration cannot feasibly provide individual trials for every person it seeks to deport, asserting that doing so would take "200 years" without exaggeration.
+On April 21, 2025, President Trump stated on Truth Social that his administration cannot feasibly provide individual trials for every person it seeks to deport, asserting that doing so would take "200 years" without exaggeration.
 He emphasized the logistical challenges in removing individuals who are in the U.S. illegally, particularly those with criminal records.

 This statement has raised concerns among legal experts and human rights advocates who argue that due process is a fundamental right guaranteed by the U.S. Constitution.
-The Fifth Amendment states that "No person shall be... deprived of life, liberty, or property, without due process of law," a clause that has been interpreted to apply to all individuals within the United States, regardless of citizenship status.
+The Fifth Amendment states that "No person shall be... deprived of life, liberty, or property, without due process of law," a clause interpreted to apply to all individuals within the United States, regardless of citizenship status.

 Critics argue that bypassing individual trials undermines the legal protections afforded to immigrants and could lead to wrongful deportations.
 They emphasize the importance of case-by-case assessments to ensure that individuals are not unjustly removed from the country.